pR0Ps/strava-tokengen/README.md

 strava-tokengen
 ===============
-A simple OAuth token generator for the Strava API.
+A simple OAuth token generator for the Strava API (updated for the new refresh token pattern).

 Useful for generating tokens for command line applications and other non-web applications.